 About Me

 Hi, I am Giovanni 👋!
-I am a Postdoctoral researcher at the Università della Svizzera Italiana (Lugano, CH), working in the group led by Prof. Silvia Santini.
+I am a Postdoctoral researcher at the People-Centered Computing Lab at the Faculty of Informatics of the Università della Svizzera Italiana (Lugano, CH), led by Prof. Silvia Santini and Prof. Marc Langheinrich.

-Previously, I have obtained my Ph.D. in Computer Science from the University of Liverpool (UK), under the supervision of Yannis Goulermas, Vladimir Gusev, Michael Gaultois, and Matthew Rosseinsky.
-I received my Master's degree in experimental particle physics from the University of Pisa (IT), conducting my thesis within the Mu2e experiment at the Fermi National Laboratory (US), under the supervision of Stefano Di Falco and Robert H. Bernstein.
+Previously, I have obtained my Ph.D. in Computer Science from the University of Liverpool (UK), under the supervision of Y. Goulermas, V. Gusev, M. Gaultois, and M. Rosseinsky.
+I received my Master's degree in experimental particle physics from the University of Pisa (IT), conducting my thesis within the Mu2e experiment at the Fermi National Laboratory (US).

 My Research